Non-Danish property

 In 2024, you pay property value tax on a calculated market value as of 1 January 2022.
 This corresponds to the date used to assess the property tax on Danish properties.

-In your tax assessment notice (årsopgørelse) for 2024, you must re-calculaet and update the market value as of 1 January 2022.
+In your tax assessment notice (årsopgørelse) for 2024, you must re-calculate and update the market value as of 1 January 2022.
 The deadline is 1 July.
 When you have reported the new market value, it will be part of the re-calculation of your tax for 2024.

 How to calculate the market value as of 1 January 2022